Solid locally analytic representations: Introduction

+The classical theory of locally analytic representations was developed by Schneider and Teitelbaum (\cite{SchTeitDist}, \cite{SchTeitGl2}) and has had crucial applications, e.g., in the $p$-adic Langlands program \cite{ColmezPhiGamma} and in the study of families of $p$-adic modular forms \cite{EmertonInterpolation}.
+This extremely rich theory has certain (notably categorical and homological) limitations, coming mostly from the theory of $p$-adic functional analysis.
+For instance, one needs to put a finiteness condition (admissibility) in order to construct an abelian category of locally analytic representations.
+In previous work, we gave new foundations of the theory of locally analytic representations of a compact $p$-adic Lie group $G$ defined over $\Q_p$ through the use of condensed mathematics.
+We showed that this approach has many advantages and that it puts the theory in a good context to make homological algebra. \\

+Recently, in the works \cite{LuePan,LuePanII}, the theory of locally analytic representations has been applied to relate $p$-adic Hodge theory, $p$-adic modular forms, and the theory of $p$-adic differential equations over rigid spaces.
+The first of these works has been generalized in \cite{camargo2022locally,camargo2023geometric} to arbitrary Shimura varieties, where our theory of solid locally analytic representations plays a key role.
+On the other hand, the current conjectural statements of the locally analytic categorical $p$-adic Langlands correspondence \cite{EGH} require the construction of certain derived categories of locally analytic representations.
+In particular, these works show the need of better categorical foundations of the subject.
+The main purpose of this work is to provide such foundations for any $p$-adic Lie group. \\

-Our first purpose is to provide definitions and study the main properties of categories appearing naturally in the representation theory of a $p$-adic Lie group.
+Our first goal is to define and study enhancements of classical representation categories attached to $p$-adic Lie groups.
 There are at least three of them, namely continuous, smooth and locally analytic representations.
 Using the formalism of condensed mathematics, we construct and study the ($\infty$-)categories of solid, solid smooth and solid locally analytic representations of $G$.
 We denote them, respectively, by $\Rep_{\n{K}_\sol}(G)$, $\Rep^{sm}_{\n{K}_\sol}(G)$, $\Rep^{la}_{\n{K}_\sol}(G)$.
 These categories arise as the derived category of a corresponding abelian category of representations.
 Furthermore, these abelian categories contain fully faithfully all the classical categories of continuous, smooth and locally analytic representations on complete compactly generated locally convex $K$-vector spaces.
-One of the main advantages of our approach is that many of the difficulties appearing in fundamental constructions in classical representation theory, such as Hochschild-Serre, Shapiros's lemma, duality, etc., are easily overcome with the use of homological algebra when one works on a solid framework. \\
+One of the main advantages of our approach is that many of the difficulties appearing in fundamental constructions in classical representation theory, such as Hochschild-Serre, Shapiros's lemma, duality, etc., are easily overcome with the use of homological algebra when one works in a solid framework. \\